Welcome to the module ‘Food Security‘ of Towards Zero Hunger.

 Towards Zero Hunger Modules

 If you want to find out more about EO and different production systems, approaches, or applications, you can choose from the courses below.
-The courses are released sequentially from the end of 2022 onwards.

 This module’s content is based on, among other sources, a series of keynote lectures on food security by prof. Andrew Nelson (ITC/University of Twente), kindly made available for this course.